Enhancing Logical Reasoning in Language Models via Symbolically-Guided Monte Carlo Process Supervision: Synthetic Dataset Generation Fine-Tuning

 \section{Synthetic Dataset Generation \& Fine-Tuning}

-We apply our symbolic trajectory collection and annotation process on two widely adopted logical reasoning datasets -- i.e., FOLIO \cite{han-etal-2024-folio} and LogicAsker \cite{wan-etal-2024-logicasker}.
+We apply our symbolic trajectory collection and annotation process on two widely adopted logical reasoning datasets: FOLIO \cite{han-etal-2024-folio} and LogicAsker \cite{wan-etal-2024-logicasker}, which strike a balance between complexity and scalability.

-\paragraph{FOLIO} is an expert-written, logically complex and diverse dataset for reasoning.
-Each sample consists of a context and a statement which requires the model to determine whether the statement is true, false, or uncertain.
+\paragraph{FOLIO.} This is an expert-written, logically complex and diverse dataset for reasoning.
+Each sample consists of a context and a statement, which requires the model to determine whether the statement is true, false, or uncertain.
 It contains logic connectives such as implications, conjunctions, and disjunctions.
 The authors only provide a training split and a development split for FOLIO and FOLIOv2.
-As FOLIO has been used by many existing work, we use the development set of it as test set and the development set of FOLIOv2 as the development set for our experiment. \paragraph{LogicAsker} encompasses a comprehensive set of atomic logical rules, integrating them to construct queries that require long inference chains.
-It requires the model to determine whether the target statement is true or false given the context.
-In our experiments, we generated 300 question-answer pairs for each reasoning length of 7, 8, and 9.
-Then, they were split then evenly into training, development, and testing sets.
+As FOLIO has been used in many existing papers, we use the development set of it as the test set and the development set of FOLIOv2 as the development set for our experiment.

+\paragraph{LogicAsker.} This dataset encompasses a comprehensive set of atomic logical rules, integrating them to construct queries that require long inference chains.
+It requires the model to determine whether the target statement is true or false, given the context.
+In our experiments, we generated $900$ question-answer pairs with the inference chain length set to $7$, $8$, or $9$.
+Then, they were split evenly into training, development, and testing sets.

-\paragraph{Symbolic Reasoning Trajectories and PRM} Using our proposed method, we generate $1,505$ reasoning trajectories, including $12,448$ atomic steps in total.
-The trajectories are generated from a random subset of the training sets of FOLIO ($1,003$ questions), FOLIOv2 ($1,000$ questions), and LogicAsker ($300$ questions).
-With these step-level pseudo labels, we fine-tune a \textit{Qwen2.5-7B-Instruct} with a binary classification head as a PRM.
+\paragraph{Symbolic Reasoning Trajectories \& PRM.} Using our proposed method, we generate $1,505$ reasoning trajectories, including $12,448$ atomic steps in total.
+For this purpose, we use a random subset of the training sets of FOLIO ($1,003$ questions), FOLIOv2 ($1,000$ questions), and LogicAsker ($300$ questions).
+With these stepwise pseudo-labels, we fine-tune a \textit{Qwen2.5-7B-Instruct} with a binary classification head as a PRM.